There is currently support for the following device types within Home Assistant:

 The user needs administrator privileges in order to control switches.

 All configuration options are offered from the front end.
 Enter what UniFi integration you want to change options on and press the cog wheel.
+Some advanced options are available when “Advanced Mode” is enabled on your user profile page.

 The UniFi controller allows you to create multiple users on it besides the main administrator.
 If all you want to use is the device tracker then it is recommended that you create a limited user that has